Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering

 \tit{Encyclopedic-VQA~\cite{mensink2023encyclopedic}} This dataset contains 221k question-answer pairs, each associated with up to five images and covering 16.7k fine-grained entities.
 Questions are divided into \textit{single-hop} and \textit{two-hop} types: single-hop questions can be answered using information from a single Wikipedia page, whereas two-hop questions require sequential retrieval across multiple pages.
 The dataset is divided into training, validation, and test splits comprising 1M, 13.6k, and 5.8k samples.
 All experiments are conducted on the test split, which includes 4.8k single-hop questions.
 The dataset also provides an external knowledge base derived from Wikipedia, comprising about 2M pages, each including the article title, textual content, and associated images.
 In our experiments, we employ the original 2M-page knowledge base provided with the dataset.

-\tit{InfoSeek~\cite{chen2023can}} It contains approximately 1.3M image-question-answer triplets associated with about 11k unique Wikipedia entities.
+\tit{InfoSeek~\cite{chen2023can}} It contains 1.3M image-question-answer triplets associated with about 11k unique Wikipedia entities.
 The dataset is divided into training, validation, and test splits, comprising roughly 934k, 73k, and 348k samples, respectively.
 Both validation and test sets include questions about unseen entities.
 InfoSeek also provides an external knowledge base covering approximately 6M Wikipedia entities.
 Following previous works~\cite{caffagni2024wiki,cocchi2025augmenting}, experiments are conducted using a knowledge base of 100k pages and employing 3-shot examples in the prompt to align the response with the dataset format.